Tingting0618/SVM_Classifier/README.md

 **Concept:**

-- start with a dataset with known data/label
+- Start with a dataset with known data/label
-- use PCA to project features into PC1 and PC2
+- Use PCA to project features into PC1 and PC2
-- import a new data, count what the nearest k neighbors' clusters
+- Import a new data, count what the nearest k neighbors' clusters
-- the highest vote will become the new cluster for that new obs
+- The highest vote will become the new cluster for that new obs

 **Requirements for kNN**
 - Generally, k gets decided on the square root of the number of data points.
 But a large k value has benefits which include reducing the variance due to the noisy data; the side effect being developing a bias due to which the learner tends to ignore the smaller patterns which may have useful insights